patronasxdxd/CTFS/docs/Sentiment.md

 ## Analysis
-Attacker used view re-entrance Balancer bug to execute malicious code before pool balances were updated and steal money using overpriced collateral
+The attacker used view re-entrance Balancer bug to execute malicious code before pool balances were updated and steal money using overpriced collateral

 Reentrant attacks in read-only mode occur when a view function is initially called and later reentered by another function that alters the contract's state.
 This vulnerability can be exploited by manipulating the values used in functions dependent on the returned results, leading to potential rate manipulation or incorrect parsing.

-In order to join the pool you call the function `Balancer.joinPool{value: 0.001 ether}(PoolId, address(this), address(this), joinPoolRequest_2);` with the respected parameters, also sending either asmassage value bnecause creating an account cost some ether.

-But before we called this function there funciton was excuted wihtin the same flashloan but slightly different.
-Firstly an acccount was created `account = AccountManager.openAccount(address(this));` paying the slight free, than 50 WETH was deposited into it using `deposit`, Using a JoinPoolrequest, there was
+// A reentrancy attack occurs when a smart contract fails to update its state before sending funds.
+This lets an attacker continuously call the contract’s withdraw function to drain funds.

 ```solidity
  uint256[] memory amountIn = new uint256[](3);